mrtousif/converse-frontend/README.md

 This the front-end repository.
 It's backend repo at

+API is hosted on Heroku.
+So expect some delay.

 Some of the libraries used React, Material UI, Apollo GraphQL Client, React Hook Form, React Router, Date fns,